gloria-scalzo/blogdown.source/content/home/about.md

 #  year = 2021

 [[education.courses]]
-  course = "My orientation"
-  institution = "My high school" year = 2018
+  course = "bachelor in biology" institution = "University of Mons, Belgium" year = 2021

 +++

 # About Me

-I am student at the University of Mons, Belgium... [tell here a little bit about you, using Markdown formatting]
+I am girl student at the University of Mons, Belgium...
+I have always loved science and particularly since our science teacher in high school taught us some chapters about nervous and endocrine systems.